Learn About Spinal Cord Injuries

 - Do people with spinal cord injuries have lifespans shorter than the average?

-Every year, about 12,000 people sustain a spinal cord injury.
-That's 30 new injuries every day.
-Most of these people are injured in auto and sports-related accidents, falls and industrial mishaps.
-An estimated 60 percent of these individuals are 30 years old or younger, and the majority of them are men.
+Every year, about 17,000 people in the United States sustain a spinal cord injury.
+That's 46 new injuries every day.
+Most of these people are injured in auto accidents, falls, violence and sports-related accidents.
+The average age of newly injured patients is 42, and 80 percent of them are men.

 What is a spinal cord injury?